PauloPHLP/PomBodoro/README.md

 ## 🔎️ Description

-A simple Pomodoro app to test PWA concepts in Vue.js.
+A simple Pomodoro app to test PWA concepts with Vue.js.

 ## 🚀️ Technologies